TeammyNo1/TeammyNo1/README.md

 ## IT Industry 4.0 & MES

-I support manufacturing digitalization by connecting **production processes, people, systems, and data** through practical IT solutions.
+I support manufacturing digitalization by connecting **production processes, people, systems, machines, and data** through practical IT solutions.

 ### What is MES?